 What Are Money Scripts?

 We learn a lot about money from our parents and potentially even the generations before them.
-Sometimes these “lessons” we pick up aren’t always the most beneficial for our financial well-being down the road.
+Sometimes, these “lessons” we pick up aren’t always the most beneficial for our financial well-being down the road.

 Financial psychologist Dr. Brad Klontz discusses four different types of money scripts — unconscious beliefs we all have about money — that influence our financial behaviors.
 We may be “taught” money beliefs by parents or caregivers.
 These beliefs may also be inherited from your parents or even previous generations.
 Unfortunately, they’re not always positive.
 Understanding the four basic money scripts described below may help you better understand (or rethink) your relationship with money.
 Here’s a breakdown of each belief and how they can impact you.